 - 8.1 Officers are employed by the Council and both they and the Council are governed by contracts of employment and the Council's personnel policies and procedures.
-The Council has a duty of care towards all of its employees and these Guidelines reflect this. - 8.2 In making employment decisions, the key principles for Elected Members to follow are: - Members involved in appointments of employees must act fairly and openly and judge candidates solely on merit.
+The Council has a duty of care towards all of its employees and these Guidelines reflect this. - 8.2 In making employment decisions, the key principles for Elected Members to follow are:

-- Members should not gain financially or personally, nor should their families or friends. - Members have a duty to declare any private interest, and to protect the public interest. - Members should have no involvement in employment or recruitment decisions in which they have a personal interest. - In making public appointments or recommending people for rewards or benefits, Members must make choices on merit, using objective criteria. - Members should be open about, and are accountable for, the decisions they make in the role of employer.
-However, some employment matters should be dealt with in confidence. - Employment issues are usually dealt with by following written procedures, often agreed with the unions.
+- Members involved in appointments of employees must act fairly and openly and judge candidates solely on merit; - Members should not gain financially or personally, nor should their families or friends; - Members have a duty to declare any private interest, and to protect the public interest: - Members should have no involvement in employment or recruitment decisions in which they have a personal interest; - In making public appointments or recommending people for rewards or benefits, Members must make choices on merit, using objective criteria; - Members should be open about, and are accountable for, the decisions they make in the role of employer.
+However, some employment matters should be dealt with in confidence; - Employment issues are usually dealt with by following written procedures, often agreed with the unions.
 Members should not do anything to undermine the following of proper procedures. - 8.3 Members are collectively responsible when acting as employer and are bound by the complete framework of national and European employment law.
 However, it must be noted that an individual who commits an act of discrimination on the basis of race, gender or disability can be personally liable.
-The Council is an equal opportunity employer and Members should be guided by this principle in all their relationships with staff. - 8.4 In addition, under the Code of Conduct: - Members must not solicit a job with the Council for any person (but, in appropriate cases, may give them a written testimonial.) - Members must not try to influence the recruitment process. - Members should know that canvassing support for a candidate for a job with the Council disqualifies the candidate from that job. - 8.5 Members must not become involved in issues relating to individual employees' pay or terms and conditions of employment, except while serving on a committee delegated to deal with such matters.
+The Council is an equal opportunity employer and Members should be guided by this principle in all their relationships with staff. - 8.4 In addition, under the Code of Conduct: - Members must not solicit a job with the Council for any person (but, in appropriate cases, may give them a written testimonial); - Members must not try to influence the recruitment process; - Members should know that canvassing support for a candidate for a job with the Council disqualifies the candidate from that job. - 8.5 Members must not become involved in issues relating to individual employees' pay or terms and conditions of employment, except while serving on a committee delegated to deal with such matters.
 A Staffing and Recruitment Committee has been established for Chief Executive and Chief Officer appointments.
 An Appeals Committee has been established to hear appeals lodged by individual members of staff against certain decisions, such as dismissal.
-All other disciplinary, capability or grievance processes are decisions for officers. - 8.6 Members must not get involved in the operational management of Council services; this is an officer role.
-Nor must Members become involved in the management of Council employees or engage in activities which might undermine the management lines of responsibility or adherence to Council personnel procedures. - 8.7 Members will frequently come into contact with representatives of the Joint Consultative Forum (JCF).
-The remit of the forum is:
+All other disciplinary, capability or grievance processes are decisions for officers. - 8.6 Members must not get involved in the operational management or delivery of Council services; this is an officer role.
+Members are responsible for policy and strategy and officers are responsible for operational management of services.
+As a general rule, if a power is delegated to officers under the Council's Scheme of Delegation it is operational.